material-components/material-components-ios/README.md

 The components are built upon familiar UIKit classes and can be added to a view with just a couple familiar lines.
 Simply import the Material Components header for the component you're interested in and add it to your view.

-Include the Material Components header for the component you're interested in to your app (detailed below) to get all of the required classes.

 #### Swift

 ~~~ swift